 - The large inter-university research centre linking these domains is located at the Deutsches Museum.
 It is on these stimulating and historic premises that the History of Technology is also housed.

-Since 2012, the subject area is part of the Munich Center for Technology in Society (MCTS) where it is conducting research together with the social sciences as well as the engineering sciences on technology and society.
+As of October 2021, the History of Technology is part of the new School of Social Sciences and Technology, within the Department of Science, Technology and Society at TUM (formerly the Munich Center for Technology in Society, or MCTS), where it continues to conduct research together with the social sciences as well as the engineering sciences on technology and society.